sushil-great/Piratezparty/Misc/Browser-Extensions-UserScripts.md

 -   [ViolentMonkey](https://github.com/violentmonkey/violentmonkey) - Violentmonkey provides **[userscripts](#browser-userscripts)** support for browsers.
 It works on browsers with WebExtensions support.

+-   [GoFullPage - Full Page Screen Capture](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl) - Capture a screenshot of your current page in entirety and reliably—without requesting any extra permissions!
+    (Save as pdf pages, or a single HD image)

 # Browser UserScripts

 > ViolentMoneky is a extension that will enable userscript support in browser